Jajecznik/Recipes/README.md

 ## Project Structure

-The project follows a specific structure to organize the files:

-odin-recipes/
-├── index.html
-└── recipes/
-├── lasagna.html
-├── recipe2.html
-├── recipe3.html
-└── ...

-The `odin-recipes` directory contains the main files for the project.
+The `odin-recipes` directory contains the main files for the project, including `index.html`.
+The `recipes` directory holds individual recipe pages such as `lasagna.html`, `recipe2.html`, `recipe3.html`, and so on.

 ## Getting Started